sada-kubsad/internet-outbound-microhack/README.md

 ![image](images/manual-azfw-policy.png)

-Confirm that you can now access https://ipinfo.io and https://docs.microsoft.com. verify that your public IP address is now the public IP address of your Azure Firewall.
+Confirm that you can now access https://ipinfo.io and https://docs.microsoft.com.
+Verify that your public IP address is now the public IP address of your Azure Firewall.

 ![image](images/azfw-public-ip.png)